weop/lemphp7/README.md

-# PHP7 Development Environment with XDEBUG
+# PHP7 Development Environment with XDebug
-LEMP Vagrant Box using Puppet. [ NGINX + MYSQL + PHP7 ]
+LEMP Vagrant Box using Puppet. [ NGINX + MYSQL + PHP7 ] + MongoDB

 This is a simple vagrant ubuntu/trusty64 box that includes all the essential puppet modules to run a LEMP development environment out of the box.
 XDebug 2.4 is also now included for debugging needs.